Sinovuyofunde/ai-code-exercises/use-cases/Jounral.md

 ---

-# Defining how the task status changes.Defining what should happen to the task status.
+# Defining How Task Status Changes

-Changing the status for a task showed some interesting choices that were made in implementation.
+Changing the status of a task revealed some interesting implementation choices.

 When a user enters:
 ```bash
 status <task_id> <status>
 ```

-The application takes the provided text and updates the corresponding task, based on the supplied text being converted into a TaskStatus enum.
+the application takes the provided text, converts it into a `TaskStatus` enum, and updates the corresponding task.

-During the analysis what was noticeable was the lack of consistency in status changes.

-The application generates a temporary task object that has only the changed values for most status updates.
-This is a temporary object that is then used to update the original task.
+During the analysis, what was noticeable was a lack of consistency in how status changes are handled.
+For most status updates, the application creates a temporary task object holding only the changed value.
+This temporary object is then used to update the original task.

-But when the task is `DONE`, a completely different process takes place.
+But when the new status is `DONE`, a completely different process takes place.
+Instead of creating a temporary object, the application looks up the real task directly and calls:

-The application uses: to find the real task and to directly change it, rather than creating a temporary object:

 ```java
 markAsDone()
 ```

 This method updates:
 - Status
 - Completion date
 - Last updated timestamp

 The changes are then immediately saved.

-They both give the same results but are two different strategies of updating task data.
+Both paths produce the same end result, but they are two different strategies for updating task data.

 ---

-# The Priority System is discussed.The Priority System is examined.
+# The Priority System

-Going into this I thought that the priority feature would have an impact on what order the tasks would appear in when viewing the implementation.
+Going into this, I thought the priority feature would affect the order in which tasks appear when viewing them.
 The priority levels are expressed with numbers:

 | Level | Value |
 |---------|---------|